eseetao/Ad-Hoc-Network-Project/README.md

 obtained?

 - For a 10 x 10 plot, it takes an average of 31 rectangles to fill the entire plot.
+- For a 2 x 5 plot, it takes an average of 6 rectangles to fill the entire plot.
+- For a 15 x 10 plot, it takes an average of 39 rectangles to fill the entire plot.
+- For a 8 x 7 plot, it takes an average of 21 rectangles to fill the entire plot.
+- For a 30 x 10 plot, it takes an average of 55 rectangles to fill the entire plot.
+- For a 20 x 20 plot, it takes an average of 72 rectangles to fill the entire plot.

 ## Authors